• Home

 June-October is when rain chances become higher in Merida.
 Note, that it doesn’t rain all day, every day in Merida during those months.
 So don’t let Merida’s rainy season be a reason to halt travel plans.
 But there is a likely chance of rain at some point during a summer visit.
 Just be prepared for occasional showers during this time of year.
 Pack a good rain jacket or a compact travel umbrella like this.

 June through November is also hurricane season for the Yucatan peninsula.
-Again, we wouldn’t hesitate to take a trip to Merida during this time.
-But it’s definitely worth monitoring any disturbances brewing in the tropics as a summer or fall trip to Merida approaches.
+Again, we wouldn’t hesitate to take a trip to Merida during this time and have many times.
+But it’s still worth monitoring any disturbances brewing in the tropics as a summer or fall trip to Merida approaches.

 ☀️ Beware of Merida’s afternoon heat